-Elf on the Shelf Toy Donation Printable Letter
+Free Elf on the Shelf Toy Donation Letter Printable Template

 You can grab this free printable Elf on the Shelf toy donation letter right here!

-Simply set out a basket, sign your elf’s name at the bottom and watch your kids gather up their items for him to take to the North Pole!
+Simply set out a basket with the letter inside and watch your kids gather up their items for him to take to the North Pole!